Emission Controls and Monitoring

 CSAPR NOₓ Annual Program Controls and Monitoring

-- Seventy-eight percent of fossil fuel-fired generation (as measured in megawatt hours, or MWh) was produced by units with advanced pollution controls (either selective catalytic reduction [SCR] or selective non-catalytic reduction [SNCR]).
+- Eighty percent of fossil fuel-fired generation was produced by units with advanced pollution controls (either selective catalytic reduction [SCR] or selective non-catalytic reduction [SNCR]).

 CSAPR NOₓ Ozone Season Program Controls and Monitoring

-- Sixty-nine percent of all the fossil fuel-fired generation (as measured in megawatt hours, or MWh) was produced by units with advanced pollution controls (either SCRs or SNCRs).
+- Sixty-one percent of all the fossil fuel-fired generation was produced by units with advanced pollution controls (either SCRs or SNCRs).

-- In 2018, 74 percent of the CSAPR units (including 100 percent of coal-fired units) monitored ozone season NOₓ emissions using CEMS.
-Ninety-eight percent of ozone season NOₓ emissions were measured by CEMS.
+- In 2019, 74 percent of the CSAPR units (including 100 percent of coal-fired units) monitored ozone season NOₓ emissions using CEMS.
+Ninety-seven percent of ozone season NOₓ emissions were measured by CEMS.

 MATS Controls and Monitoring

-- In 2018, 507 units at 227 facilities reported continuous mercury emissions data to EPA under MATS.
-Forty-three percent of the MATS units reporting mercury emissions and 50 percent of the electricity generation at the MATS reporting units used activated carbon injection (ACI), a mercury-specific pollution control method to reduce mercury emissions and SO₂.
+- In 2019, forty-four percent of the MATS units reporting mercury emissions and 51 percent of the electricity generation at the MATS reporting units used activated carbon injection (ACI), a mercury-specific pollution control method to reduce mercury emissions and SO₂.